LincKim/Weather-Query-Platform/README.md

 #### Running the tests
 The Web App will be live and this means that you should be able to query on the weather conditions of the place you are interested in.

-These Project seeks to tests my understanding on:
+This Project seeks to test my understanding on:

 <li>Manipulating the DOM</li>
 <li>Recognizing JS Events</li>